 - Cosmic Entity: Each God of Destruction provides a necessary function of their universe, destroying worlds so new ones can be created in their place.

 - Creative Sterility: Beerus has this to say on the subject, "destroyers don't create".

-- Deader Than Dead: Using the Energy of Destruction, a God of Destruction can kill a mortal and their soul, preventing any resurrection.
+- Deader Than Dead: Using the Hakai, a God of Destruction can kill a mortal and their soul, preventing any resurrection.

 - Deity of Human Origin: It is implied that the Gods of Destruction start out as normal mortals before being promoted to godhood.
-Both Goku and Vegeta have been offered the job by Whis, and Toppo is considered a potential God of Destruction.
+Both Goku and Vegeta have been offered the job by Whis, and Toppo is considered a God of Destruction candidate.
 Who they were before becoming gods is utterly unknown.
 The only thing known is that both Beerus and Champa, who are brothers, were offered the job millions of years ago.
-Episode 125 reveals that a God Of Destruction candidate can ascend to the position after training with an angel and choosing to become a God Of Destruction.
-At which point, they gain all the powers of a God Of Destruction when they ascend.
+Episode 125 reveals that a God Of Destruction candidate can ascend to the position after training with an Angel and choosing to become a God of Destruction.
+At which point, they gain all the powers of a God of Destruction when they ascend.

 - Edible Theme Naming: All of the Gods of Destruction are puns on alcoholic beverages.
 Same applies for their angels.

-- Evil Is Petty: Many Gods of Destruction have a habit of destroying things for minor, petty reasons.
+- Evil Is Petty: Many Gods of Destruction have a habit of destroying things for minor, petty reasons, like Beerus blowing up planets for being served substandard food.
 However, it should be noted this is not how they should behave, as the top Gods of Destruction are described as being ruthless, but not indiscriminate or petty in their duties.